dive155/Unity2020BuggedCursorMac/README.md

 2) Open the app, stretch the window to 16:9 or wider
 3) Try to click on buttons in the rightmost region of the screen

-Observed result: The button below and to the right of the pointer is clicked.
+**Observed result:** The button below and to the left of the pointer is clicked.

-Expected result: The button under the pointer is clicked.
+**Expected result:** The button under the pointer is clicked.